 Section 1: Its objectives shall be to foster friendly relations, promote the mutual benefits and welfare of its members, to voluntarily assist members and their families in time of need and distress, and pay final tribute to its departed members.

 Section 2: To strive for fair and equitable benefits for all retired law enforcement officers of the Baltimore Police Department.

 Section 3: To participate on the Executive and Legislative levels of the City and State by providing input to any commission, committee, etc., that may produce benefits to retired Police Officers.

 ARTICLE III- Membership Dues

 Section 1: Eligibility - All law enforcement officers retired from the Baltimore Police Department are eligible for membership in this Association provided they have not been convicted of a felony or have any criminal charges pending.

 Section 2: Application - Application for membership shall be made on a standard application form and such form shall include a valid authorization for payroll deduction of dues.

-Section 3: Amount of Dues - The membership dues of the Association shall be in the amount as voted by the general membership.
+Section 3: Dues - The membership dues of the Association shall be in the amount as voted by the general membership.

-Section 4: Payment of Dues - Payment of dues of the Association shall be made through the regular payroll deduction or by one annual payment in advance.
+Section 4: Payment of Dues - Payment of dues of the Association shall be made through the regular payroll deduction or by annual payments in advance.

 Section 5: Only those members whose dues are current will be entitled to all privileges and benefits of the Association.